Hemin1607/php-demo/scraping/README.md

 This project for simple demo for scraping data from other site

 ### How to run project
-->run file bday_quotes_scraping.php
+* run file bday_quotes_scraping.php
-->data inserted in mysql database
+* data inserted in mysql database